/

 • Tasting Notes: Honey, apricot, botrytis

-• Why It Works: The sweet, but bright acidity of Sauternes attacks the richness of dark chocolate, refreshing the mouth and complementing the dish.
+• Why It Works: Sauternes's sweet but bright acidity attacks the richness of dark chocolate, refreshing the mouth and complementing the dish.

 Fruit-Based Desserts